South Korea’s Courts Are Ready to Address and Remedy Racial Discrimination (but more Korean lawyers must be willing to

 Nevertheless, in another case from 2011 that dealt with the rights of foreigners without any claim to Korean heritage, the Constitutional Court was much less expansive in its view of the basic rights and the proper standard of equality to be applied to non-Koreans.
 In that case, Constitutional Court Judge Kim Jong-dae said, “[under] our Constitution only ‘nationals’ [gungmin] are entitled to fundamental rights”.
 [Decision of Sep.
-29, 2011, 2009 Hun-ma 358 (Constitutional Court of Korea)] In the same case, however, Judge Kim did go on to clarify that “the legal rights of foreigners falls within the range of international law and treaties”.
+29, 2011, 2009 Hun-ma 358 (Constitutional Court of Korea)] In the same case, however, Judge Kim did go on to clarify that “the legal rights of foreigners fall within the range of international law and treaties”.
 This statement is significant as it references an important article of the Korean Constitution:

 Article 6 (Treaties, Foreigners)

-(1) Treaties duly concluded and promulgated under the Constitution and the generally recognized rule of international law shall have the same effect as the domestic laws of the Republic of Korea.
+(1) Treaties duly concluded and promulgated under the Constitution and the generally recognized rules of international law shall have the same effect as the domestic laws of the Republic of Korea.

 (2) The status of foreigners shall be guaranteed as prescribed by international law and treaties.

-Article 6 of the Korean Constitution makes two important points: 1) Korea’s international treaties are binding with the same force as Korean domestic law; and 2) that these treaties guarantee important rights to Korea’s noncitizen residents.
+Article 6 of the Korean Constitution makes two important points: 1) Korea’s international treaties are binding with the same force as Korean domestic law; and 2) these treaties guarantee important rights to Korea’s noncitizen residents.

-Professor Kyong-Whan Ahn, a Korean legal scholar and professor emeritus at Seoul National University’s School of Law, noted in 1997 that while the Korean Constitution’s equal protection clause should provide effective remedies, the standard used by the Korean courts to determine whether an incidence of discrimination has occurred was seriously underdeveloped.
-One reason, Ahn explained, is that “Korea has historically been an extremely mono-cultural state” where “[n]o race or place of origin issue has ever bothered the Korean judiciary.”
+Professor Kyong-Whan Ahn, a Korean legal scholar and professor emeritus at Seoul National University’s School of Law, noted in 1997 that everyone agreed in principle that the Korean Constitution’s equal protection clause forbids basic discrimination. underdeveloped standard necessary for distinguishing The problem was defining and implementing a clear standard resulting n practice and use the Korean courts to determine whether discrimination had occurred was seriously underdeveloped.
+Ahn remarked that one reason is “Korea has historically been an extremely mono-cultural state” where “[n]o race or place of origin issue…ever bothered the Korean judiciary.”

-Those days, however, are long gone.
+Those days are long gone.
 Korea has become a multiethnic country with citizens and noncitizens from diverse backgrounds.
-Indeed, the government has estimated that by 2020 a third of all Korean newborns will be multiethnic — and that figure increases to half of all Koreans born in rural areas.
+The government estimates that by 2020 a third of all Korean newborns will be multiethnic — and that figure increases to half of all Koreans born in rural areas.